cloudscraft1/file-manager/DOCKER_README.md

 1. **Port conflicts**: Make sure port 3000 is not being used by other applications
 2. **Environment variables**: Ensure all required environment variables are set correctly
 3. **Build failures**: Check that all dependencies are correctly specified in package.json and requirements.txt
+4. **Node.js version**: The frontend requires Node.js 20+ due to react-router-dom@7.5.1.
+The Docker build uses Node.js 20 automatically
-4. **Backend connectivity**: The frontend is configured to use localhost:8000 for backend API calls
+5. **Backend connectivity**: The frontend is configured to use localhost:8000 for backend API calls

 ## Stopping the Container